robotnic/eu-lobby/README.md

 Copy data
 ---------
-This script copies data from parltrack and unpacks it to the data folder.
+This script copies data from parltrack and unpacks it to the "data" folder.
 After db import you can delete the files in "data" folder.
 ```
 node install.sh
 ```